-I suppose my generation has taken this country for granted–which is exactly why I was surprised to find myself moved by a flag ceremony during a 4th of July parade in Brattleboro, Vermont.
+I suppose my generation has taken this country for granted which is exactly why I was surprised to find myself moved by a flag ceremony during a parade in Brattleboro, Vermont.

 My family and I had arrived late to town that morning.
-The kids and I jumped out of the car and ran ahead to the parade route while my husband searched for the one parking spot that the other thousand people missed.
+The kids and I jumped out of the car and ran ahead to the parade route while my husband searched for the one parking spot that the other thousand people passed by.

 It was a hundred and seven degrees that day (in Vermont!), and all the shady spots had long been taken by people who thought to bring folding chairs.